 English proficiency requirements

-Non-native English speakers must demonstrate English proficiency in areas of reading, writing, and listening to gain admission to a graduate program.
+Non-native English speakers must demonstrate English proficiency to gain admission to a graduate program.
 They may do so in one of the following ways:

 Satisfactory scores on the standardized tests like the TOEFL, IELTS-Academic, or PTE may demonstrate varying levels of English proficiency.
 Depending on your level, Applied English Center (AEC) coursework may be required as part of your admission to KU.
 Applicants to online degree and certificate programs must achieve Full Proficiency to be eligible for admission.
 See the following table for further details.